An introduction to tax planning

 Tax evasion is different, it is illegally reducing your tax, such as falsifying figures or not disclosing income.
 This carries serious penalties which can include a criminal prosecution.

 A problem arises when the law is unclear, so it is not obvious whether a tax planning scheme is within the law or not.
-For this reason, there have been three significant developments.
+For this reason, there have been several significant developments.

 1. We have seen an ongoing approach to artificial tax avoidance which stands between avoidance and evasion.
 This was probably most accurately defined by one Paymaster General who said that: "Artificial avoidance schemes are those where they create economic distortions, provide commercial advantages over compliant taxpayers, redistribute tax revenues in an unfair or arbitrary manner, or represent an abuse that conflicts with or defeats the will of Parliament".